dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 social-img: "img/posts/2017/apple.jpg"
 published: false
 ---
 Have you ever thought you have the perfect tool for the job at work but it is not on the allowed list of languages or frameworks?
 At this stage you have a decision to make.
 Are you going to just move on and pick something that will meet less resistance or are you going to do the work to drive some change?
-In this post I make my case for functional programming in enterprise development, specifically **fsharp** if your current team expertise is .NET.
+In this post I make my case for functional programming in enterprise development, specifically **F#** if your current team expertise is .NET.
 The same arguments could be leveled for JVM based languages like Scala if your experience is in Java.
 <!--more-->

 ## TL;DR

 In this post I drill down through the different reasons why a business (applies to individual developers too) should consider broadening their language range in a carefully considered way.
-First I argue that being open to multiple languages is can benefit your companies hiring as well as the experience pool.
+First I argue that being open to multiple languages can benefit your companies hiring as well as the experience pool.
 Secondly I argue that functional programming opens up new perspectives while increasing the correctness of your applications in less time.
 As a bonus functional programming filters even better in the hiring process for top developers.
 Lastly I make the case that if you already have .NET experience the F# is a natural choice for a functional language.

 If this is all you are going to read I want to leave you with an excerpt from a study done over 728 projects on Github.
 I link to the full article at the end of the post.